HashemBader/Monopoly-Game/REPORT.md

 on your experience with AI for each of the following prompts._

 ### What generative AI did you use, and what tasks did you use it for?
-_**Example:** Git Co-Pilot: generated getters and setters_ Chat gpt: supporting with the test cases to cover all the possible cases_
+Chat gpt: supporting with the test cases to cover all the possible cases.
+Also helped a lot with the documentation of classes and methods to cover all the details.

 ### How did you learn about the tools used by your group (delete ones that don't apply)?
 _Please describe where and how you learned about the tools_